TritonDataCenter/manta/docs/operator-guide.md

 completed but not committed and agents poll for tasks assigned to them that have been dispatched but not accepted.

+## Multipart uploads

+Multipart uploads provide an alternate way for users to upload Manta objects.
+The user creates the multipart upload, uploads the object in parts, and exposes the object in Manta by committing the multipart upload.
+Generally, these operations are implemented using existing Manta constructs:

+* Parts are normal Manta objects, with a few key differences.
+Users cannot use the GET, POST or DELETE HTTP methods on parts.
+Additionally, all parts are co-located on the same set of storage nodes, which are selected when the multipart upload is created.
+* All parts for a given multipart upload are stored in a parts directory, which is a normal Manta directory.
+* Part directories are stored in the top-level `/$MANTA_USER/uploads` directory tree.

+Most of the logic for multipart uploads is performed by Muskie, but there are some additional features of the system only used for multipart uploads:

+* the **manta_uploads** bucket in Moray stores **finalizing records** for a given shard.
+A finalizing record is inserted atomically with the target object record when a multipart upload is committed.
+* the mako zones have a custom **mako-finalize** operation invoked by muskie when a multipart upload is committed.
+This operation creates the target object from the parts and subsequently deletes the parts from disk.
+This operation is invoked on all storage nodes that will contain the target object when the multipart upload is committed.

 ## Garbage collection, auditing, and metering